Monkey Trouble: Plot

-In Los Angeles, nine-year-old Eva Gregory longs for a pet dog but can't get one because her mother, Amy, believes she isn't responsible enough and her stepfather, Tom, a police lieutenant, is allergic to fur.
+In Los Angeles, nine-year-old Eva Gregory longs for a pet dog but cannot get one because her mother, Amy, believes she is not responsible enough and her stepfather, Tom, a police lieutenant, is allergic to fur.
 This is further complicated when she cannot keep a pet at her biological father Peter's house, because of his job as a pilot and his frequent travels.
 Tom's biological daughter, Tessa, occasionally babysits Eva and her toddler brother Jack.

 Romani kleptomaniac Azro lives with his Capuchin monkey Fingers in Venice Beach, using them to lure tourists and pickpocket them.
 He is approached by Italian American mafia members Drake and Charlie, who propose joining their crime syndicate.
 Fingers uses his pickpocket skills to burglarize wealthy homes.
 In a test run, they steal expensive items from Eva's home, leading to Azro's admission to the crime group.
 Fingers suffers from poor treatment from Azro, which is exacerbated by Azro's family's run-off, leading him to blame Fingers.
 Fingers eventually runs away and hides in a park near Eva's house.

-The next day as Eva is walking home from school, Fingers drops from a tree and latches onto Eva.
+The next day as Eva returns home from school, Fingers drops from a tree and latches onto Eva.
 She instantly connects with him and names him "Dodger", as he likes Eva's Dodgers baseball hat.
 Eva hides the monkey in her bedroom, but when she has to attend school, she leaves him in the care of a pet store businesswoman named Annie.
 Meanwhile, Tom finds himself sneezing frequently, and suspects he must have a cold or their apartment has a rat problem.
 Azro unsuccessfully tries to find the monkey, to the frustration of the mafia members.